 Devon farm land, an arboretum, along the river Yealm,

 old limekiln.
 In Spring you were accompanied by

 the wonderful blue hues and scent of bluebells,

 and this simply brings tears to your eyes

 On a more positive view, there is still life in

 Boringdon Devon Friar was sold to the United States

-where apparently he has made quite an impact and a number of his offspring
+where apparently he has made quite an impact and a number of shires

 carry his genes.